+To deselect a cluster that you selected, click the x icon.
 If the tier-1 logical router is going to be used for NAT configuration, it must be connected to an NSX Edge cluster.
-If you do not yet have any edge clusters configured, you can leave this field blank for now and edit the router configuration later.
+If you do not yet have any NSX Edge clusters configured, you can leave this field blank for now and edit the router configuration later.

 - Click Save.

 If this logical router supports more than 5000 VMs, you must run the following commands on each node of the NSX Edge cluster to increase the size of the ARP table.You must re-run the commands after a dataplane restart or a node reboot because the change is not persistent.

 Create downlink ports for your tier-1 logical router.
 See Add a Downlink Port on a Tier-1 Logical Router in Manager Mode.